 Jazz cruise aboard Steamboat Natchez is a great experience

-A visit to Frenchmen Street is must for listening to the famous New Orleans blues.
-This area is trendy, lively and has all the jazz! (pun unintended) Some of the must-visit classic bars include The Spotted Cat, Blue Nile, The Maison, etc. For a whole list, check here.
+A visit to Frenchmen Street is a must for listening to the famous New Orleans blues.
+This area is trendy, lively, and has all the jazz! (pun unintended) Some of the must-visit classic bars include The Spotted Cat, Blue Nile, The Maison, etc. For a whole list, check here.
 You can listen to great live music and eat great food in any of these venues.

 New Orleans is a city for foodies and being pregnant doesn’t change anything.
 You might be nauseated by ten different things but NOLA will present you with a hundred better options till you eventually find something to satisfy your cravings.
 I was craving seafood throughout my second pregnancy and ate the most delicious shrimp po boys and chargrilled oysters in New Orleans.
 For your babymoon we suggest going beyond NOLA’s many eateries and shacks and instead of splurging on a decadent meal at some of the city’s best restaurants.
 This might be one of the last times you can have an uninterrupted meal in months, so enjoy it to the maximum.